Aspic is a savory meat jelly that is made from broth that thickens as it cools. For this recipe, we will speed up the process by using gelatin.

 Make Aspic in an Instant Pot

 Making aspic is the perfect opportunity to bust out the Instant Pot.
 You can cut down the cooking time significantly!
-Cook the ingredients on low pressure for about four hours.
+Cook the ingredients on low pressure for about two hours.
 Then, allow the pressure to release completely naturally.
 Open the lid and skim off any fat or overcooked herbs that have floated to the top (remember, you want your aspic to be as clear as possible).
 Add in your gelatin and follow the rest of the recipe.

 Other Childhood Classics to Try